MicrosoftDocs/VBA-Docs/api/Excel.DefaultWebOptions.DownloadComponents.md

 # DefaultWebOptions.DownloadComponents property (Excel)

- **True** if the necessary Microsoft Office Web components are downloaded when you view the saved document in a Web browser, but only if the components are not already installed. **False** if the components are not downloaded.
+**True** if the necessary Microsoft Office Web components are downloaded when you view the saved document in a web browser, but only if the components are not already installed. **False** if the components are not downloaded.
 The default value is **False**.
 Read/write **Boolean**.

 ## Syntax